arielkalman/EscaGCP/docs/implementation-status.md

 ## 🎉 Conclusion

-**Phase 0 and Phase 1 are successfully completed**, establishing a solid foundation for the GCPHound React frontend.
+**Phase 0 and Phase 1 are successfully completed**, establishing a solid foundation for the EscaGCP React frontend.
 The project now has:

 - **Complete Technical Specification**: Every aspect of the implementation is documented and planned
 - **Working React Application**: Functional dashboard with proper navigation and data integration